 Market segmentation allows companies to tailor their approaches to suit their target consumer groups.
-This way, companies will be able to grow their businesses in China with precise targeting and effective marketing.
+By understanding the types of beer consumers in China, companies will be able to grow their businesses with precise targeting and effective marketing.

 China’s Beer Consumer Groups